jimenez2society/-pwdg-/README.md

 ## An inside look

-#### \* **READ** — Before we get started on this section I would just like to express that this is way more code needed to build this simple password generator with the functionality that it has now.
+#### \* **READ** — Before we get started on this section I would just like to express that this is way more code than I needed to write to build this simple password generator.
 However, the reason I took so many extra steps was to be able to practice prototypes, object methods and mainly to practice javascript proxies.

 ### **The Password class**